maisha-maliha/NodeJs-MongoDB-CRUD/README.md

 ## Issues
 The issue that i faced is when i send data with 'POST' i got encrypted data for which my punctions were converted to ASCII codes.
 So i simply added 'enctype=text/plain'.
 This in turn simply sent the data in plain text not encrypted.
 Yes, buffered data that needs to converted toString().
 It's simple todoApp so no need for encryption.

+## ON PROGRESS..
+The project is not finnished yet.
+Still need to work on UPDATE and DELETE function.